nicolehao34/nicolehao34.github.io/_portfolio/knowledge-distillation-alpha.md

 ![Knowledge Distillation Architecture]({{ base_path }}/images/Projects/KDStructure.jpg)

 The teacher model generates soft predictions that encode richer information than hard labels, including uncertainty and class relationships.
-The student learns from both these soft targets and the ground-truth labels, weighted by the $\\alpha$ parameter.
+The student learns from both these soft targets and the ground-truth labels, weighted by the \(\alpha\) parameter.

 ## Experimental Results